Practical advantage of non-Hermitian enhanced quantum sensing: Technical noise models

+In the non-Hermitian protocol, the first-order correction term in the above equation is completely suppressed because the postselected resource is kept small ($n_{\mathrm{eff}} \ll n_{\mathrm{sat}}$).
+In contrast, this term cannot be neglected in the conventional Hermitian baseline, where the full input resource drives the system into the saturating regime ($n_{\mathrm{eff}} = n_{\mathrm{in}}\sim n_{\mathrm{sat}}$).
+For instance, at the typical operating point of Ramsey interferometry [$p(\lambda) = 1/2$], this saturation correction evaluates to $-n_{\mathrm{eff}}/4n_{\mathrm{sat}}$, reflecting the degradation of the measured slope in the Hermitian case.

+Crucially, this perturbative analysis reveals that detector saturation does not inherently alter the fundamental SQL noise scaling law.
+Instead, it systematically degrades the overall sensitivity by suppressing the effective signal slope through the non-linear transfer function of the detection channels.
+In this regime, the unique capability of non-Hermitian sensing protocols to compress the identical amount of parameter information into a significantly smaller postselected ensemble endows them with a distinct practical advantage.
+By preventing the detectors from entering the sublinear saturation regime while preserving the information content, the non-Hermitian architecture bypasses the hardware-induced clipping that severely limits its conventional Hermitian counterpart.

-\subsection{Systematic parameter offsets}
+\subsection{Systematic Parameter Offsets}

-Beyond the stochastic detection noise discussed above, the achievable precision is often fundamentally limited by our incomplete knowledge of the sensing apparatus itself.
+Beyond the detection noise during state readout process, the achievable precision is often fundamentally limited by our incomplete knowledge of the sensing apparatus itself.
 This epistemic uncertainty manifests as systematic parameter offsets that, unlike statistical fluctuations, cannot be suppressed simply by increasing the measurement repetitions $N$.

-To formalize this, consider a scenario where the measurement outcome $\hat{p}$ depends not only on the target parameter $\lambda$, but also on a set of nuisance parameters governing the experimental setting.
+To formalize this framework, consider a scenario where the measurement outcome $\hat{p}$ depends not only on the target parameter $\lambda$, but also on a set of nuisance parameters governing the experimental setting.
 We categorize these into two distinct classes: fluctuating parameters $\hat{\kappa}$, and fixed unknown parameters $\zeta$.
 The fluctuating term $\hat{\kappa}$ varies stochastically between individual measurements (e.g., shot-to-shot laser intensity drift).
-For the $j$-th measurement, its value $\hat{\kappa}_j$ follows a distribution with mean $\bar{\kappa}$ and variance $(\Delta \kappa)^2$.
-In contrast, the parameter $\zeta$ represents a systematic calibration offset (e.g., a fixed misalignment or cavity detuning) that remains constant, $\zeta_r$, across the entire ensemble of $N$ repetitions.
-However, the observer lacks access to the exact value $\zeta_r$, relying instead on a prior estimation $\zeta_p$ characterized by a uncertainty $(\Delta \zeta)^2$.
+For the $j$-th measurement, its local value $\hat{\kappa}_j$ is drawn from a distribution with mean $\bar{\kappa}$ and variance $(\Delta \kappa)^2$.
+In contrast, the parameter $\zeta$ represents a static quantity across the entire ensemble of $N$ repetitions but has a systematic calibration offset (e.g., a fixed misalignment or cavity detuning).
+Specifically, while its true physical value is denoted as $\zeta_r$, the observer lacks direct access to $\zeta_r$ and must rely instead on a prior estimation $\zeta_p$ characterized by an uncertainty $(\Delta \zeta)^2$.